nikomatsakis/hackmd.io/color-syntactic-design-patter-rfc.md

 Unlike `async` and `const`, these three keywords are not themselves  *colors* but more like *families of colors*. `unsafe` for example indicates that the function has safety predicates that must be proven before it can be called and hence the "true color" conceptually includes those predicates (though we don't write them explicitly in our notation). `try` and `gen` both have other types associated with them beyond the main output type.

-### `unsafe` as an effect-carrying color
+### `unsafe` as a filter color

-`unsafe` can be considered an effect-carrying color, although it has semantic differences from an effect like `runtime`. `unsafe` doesn't itself indicate some kind of action that takes place but rather the requirements to safely use a piece of code.
+`unsafe` is a filter color.
+The `unsafe` color allows operations that are not proven safe using the Rust type system and which therefore require user validation.
+In contrast to some filter colors, `unsafe` doesn't actually change the set of operations that a given piece of code can perform *at runtime* -- a safe block can invoke a safe functon which includes an unsafe block (and most do), so safe blocks can perform the same actions as unsafe blocks.
 Furthermore the `unsafe` color, despite being 1 keyword, is really a "set" of colors, in that each `unsafe fn` has its own safety requirements that are distinct from one another.

-If we decided to treat `unsafe` as a color, we would add the concept of an `unsafe Trait`, which would be a version of `Trait` where some items are `unsafe`.
-This could be used for `unsafe` closures, which would implement `unsafe Fn`, and which would signal to their callers that they require special requirements to be invoked.
-Rust already has a concept like this in the form of types like `unsafe fn()`.
-Unlike a type like `fn()`, the `unsafe fn()` type does not implement the `Fn` trait because there is no way to reflect that unsafety in the trait.
+Treating `unsafe` as a filter color would mean adding the following pieces of syntax:

+* an `unsafe $TraitName` syntax, where some operations in `$TraitName` unsafe;
+* unsafe closures `|$args| $expr` that implement `unsafe Fn`.

+This would close an existing "wart" in the language: a safe `fn foo()` implements the `Fn()` trait, but an `unsafe fn foo()` does not (because the "call" method in `Fn` is safe).
+Similarly, the type `fn()` of safe function pointers implements `Fn`, but the type `unsafe fn()` of unsafe function pointers does not.

 There is a complication to considering `unsafe` as a color because we already have a notion of an `unsafe` trait, with a distinct meaning.
 An unsafe trait is one where implementors prove a safety predicate relied on by the caller, as opposed to an `unsafe`-colored trait, which is a trait where the caller proves a safety predicate relied upon by the impl.

 It's also worth noting the `unsafe_op_in_unsafe_fn` lint, which encourages the use of `unsafe` blocks even within an `unsafe` function.
 This is likely to be different from other effect-carrying colors that could be added (e.g., perhaps one that tracks whether allocation or panics can occur in a function).
 This difference stems in part from the fact that `unsafe` is not tracking an "effect" that occurs at runtime but rather an aid to static reasoning.

-### `try` as a color
+### `try` as a rewrite color

 The `try` keyword was introduced in [RFC #243][], along with the `?` operator.
 It has been unstable since [RFC #243][] was merged in 2016 and has seen significant evolution.